 Adult Education

-This committee plans a comprehensive schedule of programs that promote Jewish learning and foster creative Jewish living.
+Plans a comprehensive schedule of programs that promote Jewish learning and foster creative Jewish living.
 Offerings cover Jewish history, culture, and arts, Hebrew language, text study, and more.
 Our events draw on a range of voices, including those of visiting speakers and Scholars-in-Residence.
 Whatever your Jewish interests, you’ll find something that appeals to you.

 Anti-Semitism Task Force

-The task force organizes programs which discuss anti-semitism in a variety of areas such as higher education and media, as well as programs which show how the law can be used to fight it.
+Organizes programs which discuss anti-semitism in a variety of areas such as higher education and media, as well as programs which show how the law can be used to fight it.
 The task force also puts on joint programs with the Israel Committee and the book club.

 Bikkhur Cholim

-The Bikkur Cholim committee reaches out to WES congregants facing health challenges.
+Reaches out to WES congregants facing health challenges.
 The committee provides friendly phone calls, visits, help with shopping, transportation to doctor appointments and more.

 Book Club